madprops/blog/docs/jstyle.md

 Like `thing(); other_thing()`.
 But I decided to avoid doing that.

+There are are cases where you DO need semicolons, but that is rare and you'll know when that happens.

 ## If Else | Try Catch | Then Catch

 Each component is joined, touching, after a linebreak: